pilwon/node-yahoo-finance/README.md

 * `quote()` - NEW API more faithful to Yahoo's new API.
 See below.
 This replaces `snapshot()` and we suggest you use it instead.

+* Note: your very first request will take a bit longer to return, as we need to first send an additional request to Yahoo to get a "crumb" that is used for all future quests.

 ## Installation